ES7/LLMs-Generative-AI/Intro to LLMs/README.md

 Zero-Shot is an alternate method to avoid fine-tuning.
 Here we will use the Hugging Face model to solve Audio Classification problem.<br>
 **Code :-** **`2.3.
 Zero_Shot_Audio_Classification.ipynb`**

+### 2.3.
+Automatic Speech Recognition (ASR)
+ASR is a task that involves transcribing speech audio recording into text.
+Eg: meeting notes or automatic video subtitle.
+For this task we will learn the Whisper model by OpenAI.
+This model was trained on vast quantity of labeled audio transcription data 680,000 hours to be precise.
+117,000 hours of this pre-training data is multilingual or non-english.
+This results in checkpoints that can be applied to over 96 languages.<br>
+**Code :-** **`2.4.
+Automatic_Speech_Recognition.ipynb`**